wmacevoy/kiss/dieharder/README.md

 Notes

 * These tests take some time to run.
-* Because the p-values are uniformly distributed and there are so many tests, you should expect WEAK (1%) and possible FAIL (0.01%) tests.
+* Because the p-values are uniformly distributed and there are so many tests, you should expect WEAK (1%) and possible FAIL (0.01%) tests, just not consistently on the same test.
 * `jaesprng-*.log` are example log files.